 Below we answered some practical questions that you can take into account before deciding to move here, to Krabi, information and advice on the life of the expatriates generally in Thailand or observations on the culture.

 You can consult the www.thaivisa.com forum which establishes a good starting point, with some of the best but also and the worse advice.

 Long stay to Krabi

 To find a house or an apartment to rent to Krabi is generally the first priority having decided to move or to pay a long-term visit.
 Unfortunately, we have no resources to help you to find a long-term accommodation to Krabi: the great majority of these places deal on no account with agents and make that of the local publicity.

-Thus, unless there is a particular reason for making it, we always advise to people to go on site and to try to inquire there because it is very easy to find apartments, bungalow and small houses to rent once to Krabi.
+Thus, unless there is a particular reason for making it, we always advise people to go on-site and to try to inquire there because it is very easy to find apartments, bungalows and small houses to rent once to Krabi.
 You will have many more choices than the on-line limited lists, furthermore, he(it) will be cheaper and you will have a better idea of the place where things are and of the place which corresponds to you best

 Below, we describe the types of the properties and the price ranges which you can expect to find.